Ellpeck/MLEM/Docs/articles/text_formatting.md

 Text formatting makes use of [generic fonts](font_extensions.md), and [MLEM.Ui](ui.md)'s `Paragraph` supports text formatting out of the box, but using it for your own text rendering is very simple.

 [The demo](https://github.com/Ellpeck/MLEM/blob/main/Demos/TextFormattingDemo.cs) features plenty of examples of the formatting codes that are available by default, as well as examples of the ability to add custom codes and interact with formatted text.
+You can also check out and play around with the [text formatting example](https://xnafiddle.net/?example=MlemTextFormatting) on [XnaFiddle](https://xnafiddle.net/).

 ## Formatting Codes
 To format your text, you can insert *formatting codes* into it.
 Almost all of these codes are single letters surrounded by `<>`, and some formatting codes can accept additional parameters after their letter representation.